craigbarnes/dte/README.md

   [ECMA-48] mode for other terminals.
 * `ICONV_DISABLE=1`: Disable support for all file encodings except UTF-8, to avoid the need to link with the system [iconv] library.
-  This can significantly reduce the size of statically linked builds, but is generally not recommended.
+  This can significantly reduce the size of statically linked builds.
+* `BUILTIN_SYNTAX_FILES`: Specify the [syntax highlighters] to compile into the editor.
+The default value for this contributes about 100KiB to the binary size.

 Example usage:

-    make V=1
-    make install V=1 prefix=/usr DESTDIR=PKG
+    make TERMINFO_DISABLE=1 BUILTIN_SYNTAX_FILES='dte config ini sh'

 **Persistent configuration**:

-Build variables can also be configured persistently by adding them to a `Config.mk` file, for example:
+The above variables can also be configured persistently by adding them to a `Config.mk` file, for example:

     prefix = /usr
     mandir = $(prefix)/man
-    DESTDIR = ~/buildroot
     V = 1

 The `Config.mk` file should be in the project base directory alongside `GNUmakefile` and *must* be valid GNU make syntax.

+**Stable release tarballs**:

+The [releases] page contains a short summary of changes for each stable version and links to the corresponding source tarballs.

+Note: auto-generated tarballs from GitHub/GitLab can (and [do][libgit issue #4343]) change over time and cannot be guaranteed to have long-term stable checksums.
+Use the tarballs from the [releases] page, unless you're prepared to deal with future checksum failures.

 **Desktop menu entry**: